Smart Systems Department

 Automation

-The term automation comes from the Greek (auto matos).
-It translates as “moving itself”.
-Automation is often also referred to in connection with automation.
-Automation means production by means of technical equipment that works entirely without human labor.
+The term “automation” comes from Greek (auto matos).
+It translates to “self-moving.”
+The term “automation” is often used interchangeably with “automation.”
+Automation refers to production using technical equipment that operates entirely without human labor.
 Learn more about automation here.

 Digital Twin

-The term Digital Twin refers to the digital representation of a real object based on data.
-The “twin” aims to improve collaboration, information access and decision-making.
-A cycle is created where the physical object’s data improves the twin, and the twin’s data improves the physical object.
+The term “digital twin” refers to a digital representation of a real-world object based on data.
+The “twin” aims to improve collaboration, access to information, and decision-making.
+This creates a cycle in which data from the physical object improves the twin, and data from the twin improves the physical object.
 Learn more about the Digital Twin here.

 Relevant News